These roasted cabbage wedges are served with a fantastic mustard butter sauce. A low carb, keto, and gluten free side dish recipe.

 Transfer the cabbage to a serving platter, and pour the sauce over the top.
 Garnish with chopped fresh chives.

 My non-cabbage-loving husband thought this dish was amazing!
 Admittedly it was mostly due to the sauce – which he declared should be served over every vegetable – but also the texture of the roasted cabbage wedges was SO much better than boiled cabbage!

 Cabbage Carbohydrate Amount

 Wondering how many net carbs in cabbage?
 A 3 oz serving contains just 3g net carbs (check out my guide to low carb vegetables!) – which definitely makes cabbage keto friendly!
 It's also a great source of vitamins B6, C, and K, plus folate and manganese.
-You after the success of this one you can definitely expect to see more low carb and keto cabbage recipes coming from me soon!
+After the success of this dish you can definitely expect to see more low carb and keto cabbage recipes coming from me soon!

 - ½ head medium green cabbage

 - salt and black pepper